nyreehinton/content-ops-starter/content/pages/blog/technical-analysis.md

 ---
 With the theoretical foundation established regarding Tesla’s software-driven odometer calculations, the next step focuses on quantifying discrepancies between Tesla’s energy-based odometer system and real-world mileage measurements.

-1. What is the expected mileage based on the EPA-rated energy consumption standard?
+1.  <div style="text-align: center">What is the expected mileage based on the EPA-rated energy consumption standard?</div>
-2. What is the real-world mileage based on actual energy consumption rates?
+2.  <div style="text-align: center">What is the real-world mileage based on actual energy consumption rates?</div>
-3. How does the odometer reading compare to expected and real-world mileage?
+3.  <div style="text-align: center">How does the odometer reading compare to expected and real-world mileage?</div>
-4. What is the efficiency adjustment factor (η) used by Tesla’s system?
+4.  <div style="text-align: center">What is the efficiency adjustment factor (η) used by Tesla’s system?</div>
-5. What is the discrepancy percentage between Tesla’s odometer and real-world data?
+5.  <div style="text-align: center">What is the discrepancy percentage between Tesla’s odometer and real-world data?</div>

 The subject of this analysis is a 2020 Tesla Model Y Long Range, purchased in December 2022.
 The vehicle features an 82-kWh battery pack with an EPA-estimated range of 326 miles (at 265 Wh/mile efficiency).